-Thirdly, it is high time we begin to mount irresistible pressure on our law-makers to map out certain important leadership quota exclusively for the youths.
+Thirdly, it is high time we begin to mount irresistible pressure on our lawmakers to map out certain important leadership quotas exclusively for the youth.
 In the same vein, the continued practice of appointing elderly people to serve as ministers and commissioners for youth affairs is a dastardly act we must begin to challenge.
 Alas, the recent #EndSARS peaceful protest has once again reaffirmed that when determined, youth voices can lead to meaningful governmental actions.

 Finally, voracious reading is a sure arrow in the quiver.
 “Leaders are readers” said Harry S. Truman.
 Sadly, the Nigerian youth of today detests reading.
 Part of the reason for our leadership failure is because many of our leaders are bereft of innovative ideas.
 We, the youths, cannot lead with the same sense of ignorance.
 We need to seek knowledge with unassailable passion.
 And the surest way to do that is by reading.

 In conclusion, let me state emphatically that maximum youth engagement in leadership is a tested and trusted mechanism for propelling sustained and sustainable national development.
 Youths have the energy and electrifying ingenuity to make positive impacts.
 The maximum influx of Nigerian youths in the country’s leadership and decision position is the panacea to the multifaceted challenges bedevilling the country.
 However, as I warned, waiting for the government to do the needful is a dead-on-arrival idea.
 The onus is on us, the youths, to champion every political, institutional, and moral measure that will liberate us.
 As Edward Everett Hale will put it, “Coming together is the Beginning, Staying together is progress, and Working together is Success”.